ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

     In the command above you can see that, inside the `metrics-server` folder, I have created a `patches` one.
 The idea is to patch the default configuration of the service by adding a couple of parameters.

+### Patch for the metrics-server deployment

+The patch to apply to the metrics-server deployment is some sort of "partial" manifest that is declared like any other Kubernetes resource:

-2. Create a new `metrics-server.deployment.patch.yaml` file under the `patches` folder:
+1. Create a new `metrics-server.deployment.patch.yaml` file under the `patches` folder:

     ~~~sh
     $ touch $HOME/k8sprjs/metrics-server/patches/metrics-server.deployment.patch.yaml